BaptisteContreras/symfony-request-param-bundle/README.md

 For the moment only the **json** source is supported.
 You can extend the bundle by creating a **DtoProviderDriverInterface** for your needs.
 Any object that implements this interface will be used internally without any additional action.

-When your custom provider returns true when its **supports** method is called, it will be selected for the deserialization.
+When your custom provider returns true if its **supports** method is called, it will be selected for the deserialization.

 Here is an example for an XML provider.